 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Digax, when you are not signed in:

 This exchange doesn’t charge different fees between takers and makers.
 Their fee model is instead something called a “flat fee model”.
 Their flat fee is 0.20% which is slightly below the global industry average (arguably around 0.25%).

 It should be noted here that many exchanges have trading fees that are reduced as volumes are increased, meaning that you are incentivized to trade in higher volumes.
 This applies also to Digax.
 At Digax, you can trade with a fee as low as 0.02% (if your trading volume on a 30-day average is above 500 BTC, today corresponding to approx. USD 1.8 million).

 Digax Withdrawal fees

 This exchange has a percentage based withdrawal fee, meaning that they charge you a percentage of the withdrawn amount when you withdraw.
 Their percentage charged is 0.10%.
 The exchange calls this a service fee.
 It is worth keeping in mind here that the exchange also works with a manual withdrawal approval policy.
-This means that withdrawals are approved by someone at the exchange everyday at 14:00 (UTC).
+This means that someone at the exchange approves withdrawals everyday at 14:00 (UTC).

 In addition to the service fee, they also charge regular fixed withdrawal fees (current level is 0.0005 BTC).